hackclub/outernet/README.md

 # 🏕️ Outernet

 Every summer, Hack Clubbers do something special.
 In 2023 we ventured out to the [Northeast Kingdom](https://en.wikipedia.org/wiki/Northeast_Kingdom) of Vermont for Outernet — a four-day experimental coding / camping trip.
-We turned a semi-abandonded campsite into a bustling hacker oasis.
+Together, we turned a semi-abandonded campsite into a bustling hacker oasis.

 This is the story of how and why we did it.